-A Bostonian also named John Cookson advertised a 9-shot repeater in the Boston Gazette on April 12 and again on April 26, 1756, explaining that the rifle was, made by John Cookson and to be sold at his house in Boston: a handy gun . . . having a Place convenient to hold 9 Bullets, and Powder for 9 Charges and 9 Primings; the said gun will fire 9 Times distinctly, as quick, or as slow as you please[.]38
+A Boston gunsmith also named John Cookson-possibly the same person as the English gunsmith-advertised a 9-shot repeater in the Boston Gazette on April 12 and again on April 26, 1756, explaining that the rifle was, made by John Cookson and to be sold at his house in Boston: a handy gun . . . having a Place convenient to hold 9 Bullets, and Powder for 9 Charges and 9 Primings; the said gun will fire 9 Times distinctly, as quick, or as slow as you please . . . .

+Peterson, ARMS AND ARMOR IN COLONIAL AMERICA at 215.
 "Thus this type of repeating flintlock popular in England from the third quarter of the 17th century, was known and manufactured in Massachusetts early in the 18th century."
-39 https://siarchives.si.edu/history/national-museum-american-history (last visited Dec.
-28, 2023).
+Id.